segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 AI tools are powerful, but only if you know how to use them.
 Having a solid technical foundation makes you a better AI user.
 A better pilot, to its copilot.

 When I use tools like GitHub Copilot, I'm not blindly accepting output (although...[I could](https://en.wikipedia.org/wiki/Vibe_coding)).
 I'm steering, validating, and making decisions neither I nor my employer wants AI making alone.
-Architecture, trade-offs, budget constraints, ethical implications, etc. You don't need to explain everything to AI; you need to know what needs building and guide it accordingly.
+Architecture, trade-offs, budget constraints, ethical implications, etc. You don't need to explain everything to AI, but you do need to know what to build and how to guide it.

 <details markdown="1">
 <summary>Guide AI Effectively</summary>
-I can say things like "normalize this schema" or "set up CI/CD pipelines" and the AI gets to work.
+I can say things like "normalize this schema" or "add retry logic with exponential backoff to this API" or "refactor this service using the [adapter pattern](https://refactoring.guru/design-patterns/adapter)" and the AI gets to work.
 Knowing what you're talking about = speed and precision.
+You don't have to write the code yourself anymore, but if you have no idea what you're talking about, know nothing about software development, and can't read or understand code, then you're useless at the wheel.
+We put you in a [supercar](https://en.wikipedia.org/wiki/Supercar), but you can't even drive!

 </details>

 <details markdown="1">
 <summary>Spot Bad Output</summary>
-AI can write code that technically works but breaks everything else.
-I know when to say "nah" and fix it.
-[Vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) is real, but so is real accountability.
+AI can write code that technically works but breaks everything else in a larger system (like the kind you work on in real software development jobs).
+I know when to say "nah" and either follow up with additional prompts filled with technical detail, or fix it myself.
+[Vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) is real, but so is accountability.

+If you're reading this and want a company to pay you to work in tech, does that really make sense if you don't understand anything the AI is doing?
+Would you pay someone who knows nothing to use a tool that does all the real work?
+You have to augment the tool in some fundamental way that justifies your continued employment (which...if we ever reach [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence), God help us).

+If you can't fix anything, can't follow up with a better prompt, and have no idea what you're even building, then why are you here fam?
+Lol.
+You're just letting AI, which runs on probabilities and not real understanding, make all the decisions for you.

+We still need people to guide AI, but you've got to acquire some level of technical knowledge so you can actually build faster with it.
+Get your driver's license first, then we [finna](https://www.urbandictionary.com/define.php?term=finna) put you in this Bugatti.
+[Zoom zoom](https://www.youtube.com/watch?v=_yF3fCWfmEk).

 </details>